 Recommended by: Wendy Werneth of The Nomadic Vegan

-The Cotswolds area is full of picturesque villages surrounded by natural beauty, so a stay in a private Cotswolds cottage really is the perfect romantic getaway.
+The Cotswolds is a rural region full of picturesque villages and exceptional natural beauty.
 Take a lovely stroll hand in hand between the villages of Lower Slaughter and Upper Slaughter.
-(Vegetarian and vegan travellers can relax, the word “slaughter” just means “marsh” or “wetland” in Old English).
+(Vegetarian and vegan travellers can relax, the word “slaughter” simply means “marsh” or “wetland” in Old English).

 If you’re not feeling too active, a scenic drive along Broadway Road is a great alternative.
-You’ll pass by some beautiful hillside villages along the way.
-If you’re in the Cotswolds in the summertime, be sure not to miss the purple lavender fields in bloom.
+And if you’re in the Cotswolds in the summertime, be sure not to miss the lavender fields in bloom.
 The Snowshill Lavender Farm is a great place for a photoshoot.

 RELATED POST: Lords of the Manor Hotel Cotswolds Review